Makio64/vue-tiny-router/docs/guide/introduction.md

 # What is Vue Tiny Router?

 `vue-tiny-router` is a minimalist, lightweight, and fast routing solution for Vue 3 applications.
 It was built with a simple goal: to provide all the essential routing features you need in the smallest possible package.
-At just **1.02kb gzipped**, it offers a powerful alternative to more complex solutions without sacrificing core functionality.
+At just **~1.25 kB (Brotli)**, it offers a powerful alternative to more complex solutions without sacrificing core functionality.

 ## Why Choose Vue Tiny Router?